-‘RHOC’ Star Shannon Beador Poses In Swimsuit After Weight Loss; See The Instagram Photo
+‘RHOC’ Star Shannon Beador Poses In Swimsuit After Weight Loss, See The Instagram Photo

 Although Shannon Beador may be currently on vacation, her efforts to lose weight haven’t been halted and at the end of last week, she told her fans and followers that she had enjoyed a spin class with her husband before having breakfast in “paradise.”

-Earlier this month, while appearing on an episode of Andy Cohen’s late night talk show, Watch What Happens Live, Shannon Beador revealed that she has lost 15 of the 40 pounds she gained after filming The Real Housewives of Orange County Season 11 last year.
+Earlier this month, while appearing on an episode of Andy Cohen’s late night talk show Watch What Happens Live, Shannon Beador revealed that she has lost 15 of the 40 pounds she gained after filming The Real Housewives of Orange County Season 11 last year.

 To see more of Shannon Beador and her co-stars, including Vicki Gunvalson, Tamra Judge, Meghan King Edmonds, Lydia McLaughlin, Kelly Dodd, and Peggy Sulahian, tune into new episodes of The Real Housewives of Orange County Season 12 on Monday nights at 9 p.m. on Bravo TV.